uplsh580/algo_env/README.md

 # Algorithms Env.
-This Repo. provides an environment for solving algorithm problems for **BEGINNERS**.
+This Repo. provides an environment to solving algorithm problems for **BEGINNERS**.
 - Python 3.6.10
 - GCC 8.3.0